-The product roadmap is a strategic product-planning tool that shows how the product is likely to grow across several major releases.
-This creates a continuity of purpose, facilitates stakeholder collaboration, helps acquire funding, and makes it easier to coordinate the development and launch of different products.
+The product roadmap and the product backlog are two important product management tools.
+Each tool has its own strengths and weaknesses: The product roadmap is a strategic product-planning tool that shows how the product is likely to grow across several major releases.
+It creates a continuity of purpose, facilitates stakeholder collaboration, helps acquire funding, and makes it easier to coordinate the development and launch of different products.

-The product backlog contains the outstanding work necessary to create a product including epics and user stories, workflow diagrams and storyboards, user-interface design sketches and mock-ups.
-It is a tactical tool that directs the work of the development team and that provides the basis for tracking the project progress in Scrum.
+The product backlog contains the outstanding work necessary to create a product including epics and user stories, workflow diagrams, user-interface design sketches, and mock-ups.
+It is a tactical tool that directs the work of the development team and that provides the basis for tracking the project progress in Scrum (using the release burndown chart).
 The following diagram summarises the main differences of the two roadmap and the backlog.

 Applied correctly, the two tools complement each other nicely.
 The product roadmap provides an umbrella for the product backlog; it tells a longer-term story about the likely growth of the product whereas the product backlog contains the details necessary to create the product.

-Option 1: Derive the Backlog from the Roadmap (Top-down)
+Derive the Product Backlog from the Product Roadmap